Focus Fridays and Maker Weeks at Slack

 Team meetings.
-One-to-ones.
+One-on-ones.
 Daily check-ins.
 Weekly catch-ups.
 Bi-weekly syncs.
-Even the revered ‘brainstorm’.
+Even the revered “brainstorm.”
 So many meetings are squeezed into our calendars that it’s starting to feel like meeting about work is getting in the way of completing any work.

-At Slack, the past two years have accelerated our innovations to reinvent work, from developing new products like huddles and clips to piloting internal programmes that change how work works inside our company.
-Today we’re sharing more about a few new programmes at Slack, which we’ve formally adopted after a pilot period, that redesign the working week to reduce internal meetings across the company and give employees more control over their calendars: Focus Fridays and Maker Weeks.
+At Slack, the past two years have accelerated our innovations to reinvent work, from developing new products like huddles and clips to piloting internal programs that change how work works inside our company.
+Today we’re sharing more about a few new programs at Slack, which we’ve formally adopted after a pilot period, that redesign the workweek to reduce internal meetings across the company and give employees more control over their calendars: Focus Fridays and Maker Weeks.

-‘This is an important step toward giving our employees more autonomy over how they use their single most valuable asset – their time.
-As a company, we’re continually investing in programmes that make work more pleasant and productive.
-With Focus Fridays and Maker Weeks, we’re supporting more asynchronous ways of collaborating, more effective meeting management and more time to do great work.’
+“This is an important step toward giving our employees more autonomy over how they use their single most valuable asset—their time.
+As a company, we’re continually investing in programs that make work more pleasant and productive.
+With Focus Fridays and Maker Weeks, we’re supporting more asynchronous ways of collaborating, more effective meeting management and more time to do great work.”

 Fridays are for focus

 On Focus Fridays, teams cancel all internal meetings and employees are encouraged to turn off their notifications so they can work without interruptions.
 (By the way, you can turn off notifications whenever you need more focus time!)
-Some teams may continue to have external meetings on Fridays – we have customers, and sometimes that’s the only day that’s available or needed – but even providing an internal break is a big deal.
-Based on our pilot programme, we found that, overall, 84% of Slack employees find Focus Fridays beneficial.
+Some teams may continue to have external meetings on Fridays—we have customers, and sometimes that’s the only day that’s available or needed—but even providing an internal break is a big deal.
+Based on our pilot program, we found that, overall, 84% of Slack employees find Focus Fridays beneficial.

-‘Our teams tell us they get better with practice.
+“Our teams tell us they get better with practice.
 Training managers and sharing smart strategies from colleagues across the company is helping us get the most out of our asynchronous time.
-That peer-to-peer feedback is helping our teams feel more productive and more energised.’
+That peer-to-peer feedback is helping our teams feel more productive and more energized.”

 One day a week isn’t always enough to find your flow on a big project.
 During Maker Weeks, which happen twice each quarter at Slack, our teams cancel all internal recurring meetings.
 Some are done asynchronously, like status check-ins on active projects, while others simply skip a week.